Skip to content

 Production data in acceptance environments

-Production data is never transferred to acceptance environments.
+Production data is never transferred to other environments.

 6.5 Audit and Testing Protection